ASU-OKED-WEB-DEV/RTD-Drupal-Template/README.md

 # RTD Template for Drupal 8 sites
-This project is a fork of [Drupal Composer](https://github.com/drupal-composer/drupal-project), and it should provide a kickstart for creating Drupal 8 sites.
+This project is a fork of [Drupal Composer](https://github.com/drupal-composer/drupal-project), a template for building Drupal  8 sites that allows you to manage dependencies (e.g. libraries, modules, and themes) via composer.

+## Features
+In addition to all of the features provided by the original Drupal Composer project, the RTD web team has added the following:
+- Automatic generation of Bootstrap child subtheme (rtdoked).
+- Install ASU/RTD modules (e.g. ASU Brand, RTD Tools).
+- Install commonly used contrib modules (e.g. FontAwesome, Honeypot).
+- Local development tools (e.g. drush aliases generation).

 ## Usage
 Follow the steps below to create a new site: